Alok-meena/basic_functionining_webpags/README.md

-# portfolio-website
+# Basic Web Pages
-This repository contains the code for my personal portfolio website showcasing my projects and skills.
-Built using HTML, CSS, and JavaScript, this website includes sections for projects, skills, and contact information.
-View the live website using the GitHub Pages link provided.
-Continuously updating and improving.

-You can view the working of my website by clicking on this link :-----> https://alok-meena.github.io/portfolio-website/
+Repository featuring standalone HTML files for functionalities like a calculator, number-to-word converter, and more.
+Built with HTML, CSS, and JavaScript for demonstration purposes.
+Continuously updated.
+Explore Here